 Take your pick: poisonous lollipops or murder by a Captain Hook impersonator.
 Each year, Halloween brings with it a few very elaborate urban legends that keep many trick-or-treaters on their toes.
+Care to separate fact from fiction?
+Be careful trick or treaters, a few of these spooky Halloween tales are rooted in fact.

 1. Bloody Mary